Saturday, August 21, 2004

 During his career he travelled extensively, capturing important people and moments in the most poigniant or evocative moment.

-To see some of his exceptional work, where composition, space, and black/white hues converge into a dream like image, visit Photology.
+To see some of his exceptional work, where composition, space, and black/white hues converge into a dream like image, visit Red List or Photology.

 I modeled or patterned much of my photography after Bresson's style.
 Unfortunately a fire in the apartment above me on New Year's eve destroyed all my photos (including my award winning pictures), negatives and equipment, so I'm not able to show you any of my work.
 Instead, please visit his and I'll guarantee you'll be visually swept away.